 Feeding bluebirds: Providing live mealworms can help bluebirds raise a brood during poor spring weather, increase winter survival, and help a widowed bird raise a brood alone.
 However, we must approach feeding with caution and with clear objectives that should be re-evaluated as conditions change.
 Bluebirds, like most creatures, require a varied diet.
 Copious feeding of mealworms may rob them of nutrients essential to their health and survival.
 Patterns of feeding movements can be studied by hawks and other predators, resulting in the demise of the very birds you seek to help.
 (Actually, feeders and feeding locations for ALL species should be moved periodically).
 Also, a weak bird may be kept alive by supplementary food when the natural course of events would have been for its mate to have the opportunity to find a new mate in time to successfully reproduce.
 The list of considerations is long.
 The bottom line is that we must always consider nature’s process of natural selection as well as the law of unintended consequences in everything we do.
 If you make a careful decision to provide winter food for bluebirds, these recipes may be of interest. (see also www.sialis.org)

 We are conducting a study on the survival and longevity of the Western Bluebird in the Mid-Willamette Valley.
-In order to reach a meaningful conclusion, we need as many sightings reports as possible.
-Our focus is on adult birds between the months of March and June, and we plan to collect data from 2010 through at least 2018.
+In order to reach a meaningful conclusion, we need reports of as many sightings as possible.
+We will focus on adult birds between the months of March and July, and we plan to collect data from 2010 through at least 2018.

 Here’s how you can help.
-If you see an adult bluebird with colored bands on its legs, try to determine which colors are present, on which leg and in which position.
-This will require the use of binoculars, or better yet, a spotting scope.
-For example, you may see a bird with hot pink over (on top of) dark blue on the right leg, and light green over the numbered aluminum band ("number, or #") on the left leg.
+If you see an adult bluebird with colored bands on its legs, try to determine which colors are present, on which leg and in which position (this will require the use of binoculars, or better yet, a spotting scope).
+For example, you may see a bird with right leg – hot pink over (on top of) dark blue, and left leg – light green over the numbered aluminum band (“number, or #”).
 Please take as much time as possible to be sure of the band combinations.
 Viewing from different angles is helpful.
 Every banded bird will have one aluminum band with imprinted numbers issued by the federal bird banding laboratory.
 In addition, a bird may have from zero to three colored plastic bands.
 There must be at least one colored band for the sighting to be reportable, or you must be able to read all 9 numbers on the aluminum band.